 |---|---|---|---|

-You’ll likely combine patterns across your modernization journey.
+You’ll often combine patterns across your modernization journey.

 Executing a Low-Risk Incremental Migration

 Avoid a big-bang rewrite.
-Instead, build a parallel ecosystem where old and new systems coexist, then move functionality gradually while minimizing risk.
+Build a parallel ecosystem where old and new systems coexist, then move functionality gradually while minimizing risk.

-Create a unified CI/CD pipeline that deploys both the legacy monolith and new services.
-Automating legacy deployments eliminates a major operational risk and enables side-by-side rollouts and comparisons.
+Create a CI/CD pipeline that deploys both the legacy monolith and new services.
+Automating legacy deployments reduces operational risk and enables side-by-side rollouts and comparisons.
+See our CI/CD best practices for detailed steps.

-Automated tests are non-negotiable.
+Automated tests are essential.
 Your test strategy should include:

 - Unit tests for component correctness.

-- Integration tests for interactions between services and the monolith via an ACL.
+- Integration tests for interactions between services and the monolith through an ACL.

-Automated testing turns fear into confidence and allows safe, iterative changes.
+Automated testing turns fear into confidence and enables safe, iterative changes.

 Feature Flags for Controlled Rollouts

 Use feature flags to deploy new functionality safely.
-Release first to internal teams, then to a small canary percentage of users, and gradually increase exposure while monitoring closely.
-If issues appear, flip the flag off instantly to revert users to the stable legacy version.
+Release first to internal teams, then to a small canary group, and gradually increase exposure while monitoring closely.
+If issues appear, flip the flag off to revert users instantly.
+See our Feature flagging guide for rollout patterns.

-Track technical and business metrics for both the legacy and new implementations:
+Track technical and business metrics for both legacy and new implementations:

 - Technical: response times, CPU/memory, error rates.